-Once a judge offers bond, a defendant must what option would be the best in order to post bond.
-There are usually two ways that are most commonly used to pay for the bonds and those are known as surety bonds and cash bonds.
+Once a judge offers bond, a defendant must know which option would be the best in order to post bond.
+There are usually two ways that are most commonly used to pay for the bail bonds and those are known as surety bonds and cash bonds.
 Here is a quick overview of what makes them different and hopefully give you the information needed to make a decision on which one is right for you.

 Courts VS Bail Bondsman